BiodataAnalysisGroup/DOME-Training-Course/docs/chapters/introduction.md

 | Evaluation    | • Performance measures inadequate <br> • No comparisons to baselines or other methods <br> • Highly variable performance | • Biased performance measures reported <br> • The method is falsely claimed as state-of-the-art <br> • Unpredictable performance in production | __• Compare with public methods & simple models (baselines).__ <br> __• Adopt community-validated measures and benchmark datasets for evaluation.__ <br> • Compare related methods and alternatives on the same dataset.  <br> • Evaluate performance on a final independent held-out set.  <br> __• Use confidence intervals/error intervals and statistical tests to gauge robustness.__ |

-The recommendations outlined above were initially formulated through the [ELIXIR Machine Learning Focus Group](https://elixir-europe.org/focus-groups/machine-learning) after the publication of a Comment calling for the establishment of standards for ML in biology. which consists of more than 50 experts int he field of ML and held meetings to develop and refine recommendations based on a broad consensus.
+The recommendations mentioned above were initially developed by the [ELIXIR Machine Learning Focus Group](https://elixir-europe.org/focus-groups/machine-learning) in response to a published Comment advocating for the establishment of standards in ML for biology.
+This focus group, comprising over 50 experts in the field of ML, held meetings to collaboratively develop and refine the recommendations through broad consensus.